openbiox/awosome-bioinformatics/README.md

 - [appris](http://apprisws.bioinfo.cnio.es): a system that deploys a range of computational methods to provide annotations of alternative splice isoforms and identify principal isoforms for vertebrate species
 - [rbpdb](http://rbpdb.ccbr.utoronto.ca): a collection of RNA-binding proteins linked to a curated database of published observations of RNA binding
 - [type2diabetesgenetics](http://www.type2diabetesgenetics.org/home/portalHome): providing data and tools to promote understanding and treatment of type 2 diabetes and its complications
+- [pepquery](http://www.pepquery.org/): a peptide-centric search engine for novel peptide identification and validation
+- [Gene Info eXtension (GIX)](https://gene-info.org/): a browser extension that allows you to retrieve information about a gene product directly on any webpage simply by double clicking an official gene name, synonym or supported accession.
+- [cancermine](http://bionlp.bcgsc.ca/cancermine/): a literature-mined resource for drivers, oncogenes and tumor suppressors in cancer.
+- [gpcrdb](https://www.gpcrdb.org/): contains data, diagrams and web tools for G protein-coupled receptors (GPCRs).
+Users can browse all GPCR structures and the largest collections of receptor mutants.
+Diagrams can be produced and downloaded to illustrate receptor residues (snake-plot and helix box diagrams) and relationships (phylogenetic trees).
+Reference (structure) structure-based sequence alignments take into account helix bulges and constrictions, display statistics of amino acid conservation and have been assigned generic residue numbering for equivalent residues in different receptors.
+- [FPbase](https://www.fpbase.org):  a free, open-source, web-based, communityeditable database for fluorescent proteins (FPs) and their properties.
+- [Image Data Resource (IDR)](https://idr.openmicroscopy.org/): Image Data Resource (IDR) is a public repository of image datasets from published scientific studies, where the community can submit, search and access high-quality bio-image data.
+- [Allen Brain Atlases and Data](http://portal.brain-map.org/): The Allen Institute for Brain Science uses a unique approach to generate data, tools and knowledge for researchers to explore the biological complexity of the mammalian brain.
+This portal provides access to high quality data and web-based applications created for the benefit of the global research community.
+- [Allen Cell Explorer](https://www.allencell.org/): a python-based, open-source toolkit that combines classic 3D image segmentation with artificial intelligence to detect cellular structures.
+- [Mitotic Cell Atlas](https://www.mitocheck.org/mitotic_cell_atlas/): Provides a comprehensive and quantitative 4D model of the mitotic protein localization network in a dividing human cell.
+Mitotic Cell Atlas is an integrated experimental and computational framework that provides a standardized yet dynamic spatio-temporal reference system for the mitotic cell.
+It can be used to integrate quantitative information on any number of protein distributions sampled in thousands of different experiments.
+- [Broad Bioimage Benchmark Collection](https://data.broadinstitute.org/bbbc/): a collection of freely downloadable microscopy image sets.
+In addition to the images themselves, each set includes a description of the biological application and some type of "ground truth" (expected results).
+- [Cell Image Library](http://www.cellimagelibrary.org/home): a repository for images and movies of cells from a variety of organisms.
+It demonstrates cellular architecture and functions with high quality images, videos, and animations.
+This comprehensive and easily accessible Library is designed as a public resource first and foremost for research, and secondarily as a tool for education.
+The long-term goal is the construction of a library of images that will serve as primary data for research.
+- [Mitocheck](https://www.mitocheck.org/index.shtml): the goal of this resource is to integrate information on cellular functions of human genes while also giving access to supporting information such as microscopy images of phenotypes.
+Although its primary focus is on the biology of mitosis, the resource also integrates data relevant to many other cellular functions.
+- [ssbd](http://ssbd.qbic.riken.jp/): Systems Science of Biological Dynamics (SSBD) database provides a rich set of open resources for analyzing quantitative data and microscopy images of biological objects, such as single-molecule, cell, gene expression nuclei, etc. Quantitative biological data and microscopy image are collected from a variety of species, sources and methods.
+These include data obtained from both experiment and computational simulation.
+- [IMPC](https://www.mousephenotype.org/): the International Mouse Phenotyping Consortium (IMPC) is an international effort by 19 research institutions to identify the function of every protein-coding gene in the mouse genome.
+The entire genome of many species has now been published and whole genome sequencing is becoming relatively quick and cheap to complete.
+Despite these advancements the function of the majority of genes remains unknown.
+- [elixir](https://elixir-europe.org/): ELIXIR unites Europe’s leading life science organisations in managing and safeguarding the increasing volume of data being generated by publicly funded research.
+It coordinates, integrates and sustains bioinformatics resources across its member states and enables users in academia and industry to access services that are vital for their research.
+- [Global BioImaging Project](http://www.eurobioimaging.eu/global-bioimaging): the imaging landscape changed significantly in the last 10 years as the the concept of open user access to cutting-edge technologies became valued and well recognized.
+In Europe imaging experts from 25 countries joined their forces and draw the vision of a pan-European imaging infrastructure, which gave momentum to the project of founding a Euro-BioImaging European Research Infrastructure Consortium (the EuBI ERIC).

 ##### Clinical Annotation